This an article about Mars, space exploration and striving.

 OK, true: the first time on a colonized Mars would have to be lived out in underground, pressurized habitats.
 Because the atmosphere of Mars is too thin to breathe.
 And there is no magnetic field shielding the planet from cosmic radiation.

-But after some centuries (many centuries), after due terraforming and creation of a magnetic field, we could live on it.
+But after some centuries (many centuries), after due terraforming and creation of a magnetic field, we could live on Mars.
 Live and breathe, grow crops, work in every aspect of the human endeavour.
 Create a new culture, a new frontier for man.
 Strive, shine, as Faustian man is wont to do.

 - - -